ZFUNG14/runML/README.md

 12. A function's parameters and any other identifiers used in a function body are local to that function, and become unavailable when the function's execution completes
 13. Programs execute their statements from top-to-bottom and function calls are the only form of control-flow

-Note: **The `runml` transpiler is built to strictly follow the mini-language specification below.
+Note: **The `runml` transpiler is built to strictly follow the mini-language specification above.
 Any `.ml` file that does not conform to these rules will not be processed successfully.
 Errors will be reported during validation.**

 ### ⚠️ Limitations